 The third and the forth statements also follow from the first one and Lemma \ref{induc}.

-Statements $5),6)$ can be proved in the same manner as in Theorem \ref{alt}, but instead of the definition $H_k(x)$, it is needed to use statement $2)$ from Lemma \ref{alt1}. \end{proof}
+Statements $5),6)$ can be proved in the same manner as in Theorem \ref{alt}, but instead of the definition $H_k(x)$ we need to use the statement $2)$ from Lemma \ref{alt1}. \end{proof}

-In order to describe algebra $\Lambda^{+y}_{m,n}$ in terms of generators and relations we need to construct a linear basis in this algebra. \begin{definition} Let $I=(i_1,\dots,i_p)$ a sequence of integers and $J=(j_1,\dots,j_q)$ a sequens of nonnegative integers.
+In order to describe the algebra $\Lambda^{+y}_{m,n}$ in terms of generators and relations we need to construct a linear basis in this algebra. \begin{definition} Let $I=(i_1,\dots,i_p)$ be a sequence of integers and $J=(j_1,\dots,j_q)$ be a sequence of nonnegative integers.
 Set

 \end{definition}

 Let us also denote by $X^+(m,n)$ the set of pairs of the sequences $(I,J)$ such that $I$ strictly decreasing sequence of integers, $J$ any sequence of nonnegative integers and